§ 01 Grief and bereavement psychiatry

 Not grief erasure

-Medication does not remove love, memory, longing, anger, or the human work of mourning.
+Medication does not remove love, memory, longing, anger, or the human work of mourning, and it is never prescribed here with that aim.

 Not therapy replacement

-Medication can support therapy, ritual, family, peer, spiritual, or community support, but it does not replace them.
+Medication can support grief therapy, ritual, family, peer, spiritual, and community support, but it does not replace any of them.

 Not controlled substances